2703roy/LineraOrchestrator_XFighterZone/README.md

 # After 15-20 minutes, system will be ready.
 ```

+### Note for tester/reviewer
-Test Accounts: Use test1 to test8 (same username/password) for multiplayer battles
+- Test Accounts: Use test1 to test8 (same username/password) for multiplayer battles.
+- Database Access: Due to the SQL service provider’s security policy, the friend system requires access from an authorized public IP.
+If you encounter any issues connecting to the MySqlConnector host during testing, please provide your public IP so it can be whitelisted for the best experience.

 ## 🗓️ Development Roadmap